Why your financial adviser should not be your friend

 - Who is turning up where you socialise or,

-- And who’s now offering you the benefit of their free advice…
+- who’s now offering you the benefit of their free advice…

 Because these people don’t eat if they don’t sell you a product, it is impossible to get unbiased and unconflicted advice from the friendly direct salesperson who should be consigned to a bygone era.

 #4.
-According to the Wall Street Journal, there are more than 200 different titles for financial advisers in the US.
+There are more than 200 different titles for financial advisers in the US

 This so-called fiduciary duty is actually only held by 6.25% of America’s entire wealth management profession.